honourrable/RealCab-Android-App/README.md

 # RealCab-Android-App

 This candidate application is created to be a virtual wardrobe for users.
 It basically stores clothes inside drawers and all the clothes are list in the relevant activitiy.
-Also combines can be evaluated by trying new clothes and any clothe can be created in a show which represents an event such as catwalk show.
+Also combines can be created with clothes by trying different ones and any clothe can be added in a show which represents an event such as catwalk show.

 ## Related Topics